reuk/wayverb/docs_source/waveguide.md

 Sabine RT60 of the room) with each of the four sources, and the response at the receiver was recorded.

-The results of the experiment are shown in the following figure\text{
+The results of the experiment are shown in +@fig:solution_growth_results.
-(\ref{fig:solution_growth_results})}.
 The response of a transparent Dirac source (which has a strong DC component) is also shown.
 Solution growth can be seen in all the outputs.
 However, the magnitude of growth is different depending on the input signal.
 As expected, the Dirac signal exhibits the largest rate of growth, followed by the differentiated Gaussian, sine-modulated Gaussian, Ricker wavelet, and finally the PCS signal.
 All the sources with no DC component show significantly less solution-growth than the transparent Dirac source.
 The PCS has a much lower rate of growth than the alternatives.
 However, all inputs *do* show the effects of solution-growth.

 ![Solution growth in the waveguide mesh with a selection of different inputs.
 Results are normalized so that the initial wave-fronts have the same magnitude.
 The overlays show the initial 500 samples of the response on the same scale, highlighting the different shapes of the excitation signals.
 The full signals are shown behind, with *different* amplitude scales.
-\label{fig:solution_growth_results}](images/solution_growth)
+](images/solution_growth){#fig:solution_growth_results}

 The solution-growth seen here only becomes prominent towards the end of the simulation, after around 60000 steps.
 However, papers which propose